yan-kisen/angugrails/README.md

   * update angular-validation tests in my forked copy to pass with changes.
   * improved server validation error handling.
   * deployed demo.
-  * localize error messages from server.
+  * localize error codes from server.
   * cross browser and mobile test.
   * email confirmation of new registrations.
   * reset auth token when changing password to force relogin.